Home

 * We will raise public awareness of this subject whenever we can, creating more connections in the media and at conferences.

-* We are holding seminars and workshops, designed to deepen understanding of the severity of the effects of childhood clergy abuse, and how they can be helped.
+* We are holding seminars and workshops, designed to deepen understanding of the severity of the effects of childhood clergy abuse, and how that can be helped.

 * We intend to host an annual retreat where survivors from all our member countries can find solace, comradeship and healing.